 1. Healthy Diet

 Large breed dogs like Standard Poodles should eat high-quality dog food crafted explicitly for them.

-Large breed foods differ from other dog foods in that they generally have higher levels of protein, fat, calcium, Vitamin D, and Phosphorus.
+Foods for large dogs differ from other dog foods in that they generally have higher levels of protein, fat, calcium, Vitamin D, and Phosphorus.

-While calcium is essential for bone growth in large breed dogs, too much of it in your dog’s diet could cause joint problems for your dog.
+While calcium is essential for bone growth in large-breed dogs, too much of it in your dog’s diet could cause joint problems for your dog.

 Also read: Best Dog Food for Poodles